HIKING IN THE FOREST – Better For You Than You Wood Think!

 If you’ve never heard of forest bathing before, don’t worry – you’re not alone.
 Forest bathing, sometimes also called Shinrin-yoku, is a Japanese therapeutic practice that involves spending time in nature, specifically in the forest.
 And while it might sound like something that’s too good to be true, science backs up the claim that spending time in nature can help to reduce stress levels and improve moods.
 So if you’re looking for a way to de-stress, hiking in the forest is a great option!

-If this article has inspired you to spring into action and give forest hiking a go, you might find this article helpful when you prepare for your first forest hike.
+If this article has inspired you to spring into action and give forest hiking a go, you might find our you choose forest adventure post helpful when you prepare for your first forest hike.